 Mix Epsom salt with vinegar at a ratio of 1:6 until the salt dissolves completely.
 It doesn’t matter which brand of Epsom salt you use.
 You can also add a tablespoon of organic liquid soap.

 Spray this natural herbicide directly on weeds, whether they are on sidewalks, between pavers, in gravel, or in your garden.
 Reapply a few times to achieve permanent results.

 13. Use Goats

 Another way to get rid of a yard full of weeds without using harmful chemicals is to use goats.

 However, it’s best to use these animals before planting, lest they mistake your harvest for a tasty treat.

 14. Cover Crops

 These are plants that are planted to cover the soil.
 Cover crops can block sunlight from weeds and steal their nutrients.

 The farmer then turns these crops under the soil when the time comes to plant food crops.
 Great cover crops include alfalfa, cowpea, buckwheat, oats, and rye.

 15. Soil Solarization

-Soil solarization uses heat from the sun to fry weeds and their seeds .
+Soil solarization uses heat from the sun to kill weeds and seeds .
 It will also destroy bad organisms in the soil.

-For the process, wet bare soil thoroughly with water before covering it over with clear plastic.
+For the process, wet bare soil thoroughly with water before covering it with clear plastic.
 Next, sink the edges of the plastic into the soil so air doesn’t get in.

 Just be careful when using this method as it’s entirely indiscriminate.
 You may wind up killing beneficial organisms as well as harmful ones.

 16. Avenger Weed Killer

 This product is made from all-natural ingredients.
 Avenger is OMRI-listed, fast-acting, and an excellent contact herbicide.

 To make a homemade weed killer using borax, combine 8 ounces of borax with two gallons of water in a spray container.

 Shake well and coat troublesome areas.
 However, try to only saturate the weeds and not the soil.

 18. WeedGuard Plus